Buffalo Bills acquire receiver Kelvin Benjamin in trade with Panthers

 The Buffalo Bills have upgraded their patchwork group of receivers by agreeing to acquire Kelvin Benjamin in a trade with the Carolina Panthers.

-Carolina acquired Buffalo's third- and seventh-round picks in next year's draft in making the deal reached just before the NFL's trade deadline on Tuesday.
+Carolina acquired Buffalo's third- and seventh-round picks in next year's draft in making the deal reached just before the NFL trade deadline on Tuesday.

-Benjamin has had spotty production over two-plus seasons since being selected by Panthers first-round pick in 2014, while missing the entire 2015 season with a knee injury.
+Benjamin has had spotty production over two-plus seasons.
+He was selected by the Panthers in the first round of the 2014 draft, but missing the entire 2015 season with a knee injury.

+Panthers general manager Marty Hurney said the trade came together just before the deadline.

+"Buffalo had expressed interest and we wanted to put more of a mix of skill sets on the field and add some speed," Hurney said.
+"We decided it was the right move."

 The Bills are very familiar with Benjamin under new coach Sean McDermott and general manager Brandon Beane.
-Both previously worked for the Panthers before being hired by Buffalo this year.
+Both previously worked for the Panthers before being hired by Buffalo this past year.

 Buffalo is 5-2 and preparing to play at the New York Jets on Thursday night.